 Fort Worth is proud to carry the designation of Superior Public Water System.
 The requirements, outlined by the Texas Commission on Environmental Quality, are listed below.
-The requirements include water quality, treatment, pumping and storage capacity.
+The designation is about the overall water system operation and not just the quality of the drinking water.
+In addition to water quality, the requirements include factors related to treatment, pumping and storage capacity.

 Figure: 30 TAC §290.47(a) - APPENDIX A